 - [4.30.7] not enable “allow from anyone” to prevent abuse

 - Disappearing messages: Signal allows you to set disappearing message timers per contact/group.
 This timer starts immediately after a message has been sent (sender) resp. after a message has been read (recipient).

 Signal doesn’t disclose your online status by default (your contacts can’t see whether you are online at the moment or the last time you were online).
-However, Signal shows one check mark when your message was sent to a Signal server and two check marks when a message has been delivered to the device of the recipient.
-If receipts are enabled, the check marks will be blue-colored after the recipient opened the conversation.
+However, Signal shows one check mark (in a circle) when your message was sent to a Signal server and two check marks (in two circles) when a message has been delivered to the device of the recipient.
+If receipts are enabled, the check marks will be in filled circles after the recipient opened the conversation.

 After setup and configuration, you can use Signal in day-to-day life.
 However, you should …

 - verify all of your contacts to avoid man-in-the-middle attacks (open a conversation with one of your contacts → tap on the menu icon → open “Conversation settings” → open “View safety number”).
 Use an external channel (not Signal!) when you compare your numbers and ensure that you are really talking with your contact (not with a man-in-the-middle).

 - keep in mind that your Registration Lock PIN expires after 7 days of inactivity.
 “Inactivity” means that no Signal clients of this account are connected to the internet.
 This timer is immediately reset when your Signal client connects to Signal servers.

 - never forget that there is no 100% security.
 For instance, if somebody infects your device with malware, he could easily read all of your messages and wiretap your Signal calls.
 Furthermore, someone could steal your device, and law enforcement could seize it.
 Enforced end-to-end encryption only ensures that the entire connection between your device and the device of the recipient is secure.